January 16, 1908- Ethel Merman

-I saw Ethel Merman live on stage twice.
-First, in 1970, on Broadway in Hello, Dolly!, in a role written for her that she finally played six years after the musical originally opened.
+I only saw Ethel Merman in person 2 times: in 1970 on Broadway in Hello, Dolly!, a role written for her that she finally played 6 years after the musical originally opened.
 Her Dolly Levi was A+.
-Merman received several ovations that evening.
-I was also in the audience for her concert at The Dorothy Chandler in 1979, in support of the release of her The Ethel Merman Disco Album.
+Merman received several ovations the evening I was lucky enough to be in the house.
+I was also in the audience for a concert at The Dorothy Chandler in 1974, in support the release of her disco album.

-Born Ethel Agnes Zimmermann, she was a bookkeeper’s daughter from Queens, who worked as a stenographer by day and sang at local parties by night.
+Born Ethel Agnes Zimmermann, she was a bookkeeper’s daughter from Queens, who worked as a stenographer by day & sang at local parties by night.

-Girl Crazy opened in the autumn of 1930, and when Merman sang I Got Rhythm, holding the C above middle C for sixteen bars, the audience went wild and demanded 10 encores.
-Afterward, at the opening night party, Merman took the subway home to Astoria, but the next day she went to lunch with the Gershwins who showed her the rave reviews and explained that she was now a great big Broadway star.
+Girl Crazy opened in the autumn of 1930 and when Merman sang I Got Rhythm, the audience went wild and demanded 10 encores.
+Afterward at the opening night party, Merman took the subway home to Astoria, but the next day she went to lunch with the Gershwins who showed her the rave reviews and explained that she was now a great big Broadway star.
 George Gershwin told her: “Never take a singing lesson”.
 She never did.

-Merman, as you know, had a huge brassy belting-voice, but she also possessed impeccable diction.
-Every word, every syllable, could be heard in every seat in the theatre, and this was decades before the use of microphones on stage.
-It was this skill that made her especially appealing to composers and lyricists.
+Merman, as you know, had a huge brassy belting voice, but she also possessed impeccable diction.
+Every word, every syllable, could be heard in every seat in the theatre, and this is before the use of microphones on stage.
+It was this skill that made her especially appealing to composers & lyricists.
 She was absolutely adored by the Gershwins, Cole Porter, Irving Berlin, Stephen Sondheim, and even Igor Stravinsky.

 “She can sing anything.
 But, I really tailor-make my songs for her because I know her range so well.”

 Her best note was A above middle C and Porter often ended phrases on that note.
-Porter knew he could trust her to handle his complicated rhythms and he loved the fact that she could sing: “Flying too high with some guy in the sky is my idea of nothing to do…” in one breath.
+Porter knew he could trust her to handle his complicated rhythms & he loved the fact that she could sing: “Flying too high with some guy in the sky is my idea of nothing to do” in one breath.

 Merman had a long stage career, from Girl Crazy in 1930 to Hello, Dolly! in 1970.
 She was still belting out There’s No Business Like Show Business when she was in her 70s.
-She released that disco album that I mentioned and The New York Times reviewed it saying: “It’s not quite so embarrassing as might have been feared”.
+She released that disco album I mentioned & The NY Times reviewed it saying: “It’s not quite so embarrassing as might have been feared”.

 Not particularly pretty or sexy, Merman was also a bit dim.
-She never read a book, and when someone asked “Is the Pope Catholic?”, she helpfully supplied the answer: “Yes”.
+She never read a book, & when someone asked “Is the Pope Catholic?” she helpfully supplied the answer: “Yes”.
 Her favorite drink was champagne… on the rocks.

-Merman did her own bookkeeping and she accounted for every dime.
+Merman did her own bookkeeping & she accounted for every dime.
 Her first agent, Lou Irwin said:

-“Three things are important to Ethel.
-The first is money, and the second is money and the third is money.”
+“3 things are important to Ethel, the first is money, and the second is money and the third is money.”

-She disliked travel and once said that her idea of exercise was sunbathing.
+She disliked travel & once said that her idea of exercise was sunbathing.

-Merman married four times, never happily.
-The first two husbands were physically abusive.
-Her final marriage, to fellow actor Ernest Borgnine, ended after five weeks.
-In her memoir, Merman (1978), the chapter titled My Marriage To Ernest Borgnine consists of one blank page.
+Merman married 4 times, never happily, her last marriage, to fellow actor Ernest Borgnine, ended after 5 weeks.
+In her autobiography Merman (1978), the chapter entitled My Marriage To Ernest Borgnine consists of one blank page.
 The Borgnine marriage was short, but it was turbulent.
 There is a story about how she came back from filming one day and announced to her husband: “The director said I looked sensational.
-He said I had the face of a 20 year old, and the body and legs of a 30 year old!”.
-Borgnine replied: “Did he say anything about your old cunt?” and Merman replied: “No, he didn’t mention you at all.”
+He said I had the face of a 20 year old, and the body and legs of a 30 year old!“.
+Borgnine replied: “Did he say anything about your old cunt?”
+Merman replied: “No, he didn’t mention you at all.”

-She had two children by husband number two, but devoted little time to them.
+She had 2 children by her second husband, but devoted little time to them.
 That part of her story is tragic.
 Her daughter died of a drug overdose in 1967 and her son was killed in a shooting in 1975.

 For me, the best thing about Merman was her exuberance and a willingness to make fun of herself.
-At 72, she appeared in the film Airplane!
-(1980), playing a wounded soldier so traumatized that he believed he was Ethel Merman, and she jumped out of his/her hospital bed singing Everything’s Coming Up Roses.
+At 72 years old, she appeared in the film Airplane!
+(1980), playing a wounded soldier so traumatized that he believed he was Ethel Merman, and she leapt from his/her hospital bed singing Everything’s Coming Up Roses.

 I have read gossip claiming that she was lesbian and Jewish, but I have found nothing that points to either being true.
-The writer Jacqueline Susann once stood outside her door yelling: “Ethel, I love you!”, but Merman never showed the slightest interest in women.
-Susann claimed the character Helen Lawson in her novel Valley Of The Dolls was based on Merman.
+The writer Jacqueline Susann once stood outside her door yelling “Ethel, I love you!” but Merman never showed the slightest interest in women.
+Susann’s claimed the character Helen Lawson in her novel Valley Of The Dolls is based on Merman.

-Although most of my younger acquaintances have never heard of her, Merman remains an absolute icon to gay guys of a certain age and is much beloved by drag artists.
-For decades, there was an Ethel Merman Choir, consisting entirely of Merman impersonators in San Francisco.
+Although many of my younger acquaintances have never heard of her, she remains a Gay Icon to guys of a certain age and is much beloved of drag artists.
+For decades, there has been an Ethel Merman Choir, consisting entirely of Merman impersonators, in San Francisco.

-As a kid, I thrilled to her appearances on dozens of television shows, guesting on variety series hosted by Dean Martin, Ed Sullivan, and Carol Burnett, plus talk shows with Mike Douglas, Dick Cavett, and Merv Griffin.
+As a kid, I thrilled to her appearances on dozens of television shows, guesting on variety series hosted by Dean Martin, Ed Sullivan, and Carol Burnett, plus talk shows with Mike Douglas, Dick Cavett, and Merv The Perv.

-In 1984, when Merman moved on to that great baby-pink spotlight in the next world, I lit a candle for her while listening to the original Broadway cast album of Gypsy.
+In 1984, when Merman moved on to that great baby pink spotlight in the next world, I lit a candle for her while listening to the original Broadway cast album of Gypsy.
 I do an outstanding imitation of Merman singing I Will Survive.
-Ask me to do it for you sometime.
+Ask me sometime.

 “Broadway has been very good to me.
 But then, I’ve been very good to Broadway.”